nsmithuk/local-kms/README.md

           M7m7XZ2xlDK3wcEAs1QEIoQjjwnhcptQ6A==
           -----END EC PRIVATE KEY-----
 ```
 In the example above, 2 asymmetric keys will be created.
 Both keys may be used for Signing and Verification.
+Key size
+is determined from the PEM encoded key.
- - an RSA key with the ID `ff275b92-0def-4dfc-b0f6-87c96b26c6c7`.
-The key is 2048 bits (encoded in the PEM)
+ - an RSA key with the ID `ff275b92-0def-4dfc-b0f6-87c96b26c6c7` (2048 bits).
- - an ECC Key with the ID `800d5768-3fd7-4edd-a4b8-4c81c3e4c147`.
-The key is 256 bits (encoded in the PEM)
+ - an ECC Key with the ID `800d5768-3fd7-4edd-a4b8-4c81c3e4c147` (256 bits).

 The `PrivateKeyPem` field is a multiline string.
 In YAML the  pipe character `|` at the end of the line is one way to do this.
 PrivateKeyPem is in PKCS8 format and may be generated using Openssl or similar tools.